digics/ARR/README.md

-﻿## Summary
+﻿﻿## Summary

 arr is the awk user-level library for works with an arrays:

       - array joining functions:

-            - best performance
+            - high performance

-            - large amount of data
+            - large amount of data and number of joined indicies

             - ret::a          join single array